IbyA/3D-Cursor-Auto-Visibility/README.md

 NOTE: THE 3D CURSOR MUST BE HIDDEN FIRST IN THE VIEWPORT OVERLAY TO SEE THE RESULT OF THE ADD-ON

 I have attached the addon to this email.
 Feel free to take a look.
 I have set the shortcut to ‘\’.
 It would be great if it could replace the existing shortcut for the 3D Cursor if it does get integrated into the blender build.

-Also Feel free to change the shortcut via keymap
+Also, Feel free to change the shortcut via keymap. just remember to call the operator: wm.3dcursor_autovisibility

 Also, if anyone can suggest any improvements to enhance this add on further please let me know.
 Anyways keep making Blender even more awesome guys!!😀